VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog5two.md

 ### Higher Level?

 Generally, you'll see that languages are either called High level (like Python) or low level (like C) - though context does matter, as C is much higher level than Assembly.

-This "level" isn't in regards to difficulty but rather in terms of *abstraction*, which, to simplify greatly, what we mean is that the higher the level of abstraction the less the programmer has to worry about how the underlying program actually works, just that it *does* work.
+This "level" isn't in regards to difficulty but rather in terms of *abstraction*, which, to simplify greatly, the higher the level of abstraction the less the programmer has to worry about how the underlying program actually works, just that it *does* work.
 For example, in C, there's no special type for a string (like "Hello") instead, you need to make an array of characters and set a max size for it ahead of time, because this is how the hardware is going to see it anyway.
 Meanwhile, in python, strings are just naturally a thing, and you can add more characters onto one as much as you like.
 These abstractions help the programmer write code faster; however, they come at a cost of speed and control.

 ### What about other languages?

 Oh boy.
 There's a nearly endless amount, each with pro and cons and times when they're the best option.
 Want to make something interactive on a website?
 You probably want JavaScript.
 Working in engineering and need to do some math on signals?
 Matlab ({{< smalltext >}}While I really dislike it{{< /smalltext >}}) is a good bet.
-The reason I'm starting you with Python and C is because Python is really easy to learn and actually used a lot, while C is and always will be used for low level programming (even if it sucks, which it does.).
+The reason I'm starting you with Python and C is because Python is really easy to learn and actually used a lot, while C is and always will be used for low level programming (even if it sucks, which it does.) and the syntax is similar to many, many other languages.

 ### How do I choose which to use?